Securing historic towns damaged by earthquakes: managing the complexity

 When an historic center, a town or a district, is hit by an earthquake, managing the securing operations may reach an high degree of complexity.
 Different organisations, large number of engineers, cultural heritage experts and workers need to operate at the same time as fast as they can.

-A presentation shown by Dr. Eng.
-Davide Pozzi (CNVVF) for the STORM project in the Venaria Reale meeting of May 26th 2017 in Turin (Italy) highlights how complex is the organisation of the rescue activities when cultural heritage artefacts are involved.
+A presentation by Dr. Eng.
+Davide Pozzi (CNVVF) for the STORM project during the Venaria Reale meeting on May 26th, 2017, in Turin, Italy, underscores the intricacies of organizing rescue activities when cultural heritage artifacts are at stake.

-Italy, due to its large amount of historical buildings and artefacts, has a structured central authority committed with the conservation of any historical, monumental or cultural asset, tangible or intangible (the Ministry for Culturale Heritage – MiBACT).
-When it comes to deal with an earthquake, the main authorities involved in emergency management are shown in the following image.
+Italy, given its abundance of historical buildings and artifacts, has a structured central authority dedicated to the conservation of any historical, monumental, or cultural asset, tangible or intangible (the Ministry for Cultural Heritage – MiBACT).
+When facing an earthquake, the main authorities involved in emergency management are depicted in the following image.

 The image below shows that a cooperation between local (town and regional administrations) and central authorities (MiBACT and the Corpo Nazionale dei Vigili del Fuoco – CNVVF that is the National Fire and Rescue Service) is needed in order to let the specialised resources sent by national administrations work in the scenario according the local needs.